rbrazioli/UHR_Tidy/CodeBook.md

 Column names are derived from the source, exchanging the order of Activity and Subject, for grouping purposes, and adding the suffix "_avg" to all columns containing values.

+### For each record it is provided:

+- An identifier of the subject who carried out the experiment
+- A descriptive activity label.
+- A 66-feature vector with time and frequency domain variables.

 ## Identification data
 * **ActivityType**, from the followimg set: (Walking, Walking_Upstairs, Walking_Downstairs, Sitting, Standing, Laying), stored as **Factor**